Allison Cameron

-Allison Cameron, M.D., is a fictional character on the Fox medical drama House, portrayed by American actress Jennifer Morrison.
-An immunologist, Cameron was a member of Dr. Gregory House's team of handpicked specialists at Princeton-Plainsboro Teaching Hospital's Department of Diagnostic Medicine.
-She returned for the final episode of the series, "Everybody Dies".
+Allison Cameron, M.D., is a fictional character on the medical drama House, portrayed by American actress Jennifer Morrison.
+An immunologist, Cameron is a member of Dr. Gregory House's team of handpicked specialists at Princeton–Plainsboro Teaching Hospital's Department of Diagnostic Medicine.
+She returns for the final episode of the series, "Everybody Dies".
+She is Board Certified in Immunology and Internal Medicine as seen on a computer in Season 1.

 Personality

-At the start of the show, Cameron was the only woman on House's initial diagnostic team.
+At the start of the show, Cameron is the only woman on House's initial diagnostic team.
 She is known for her honesty, sincerity, idealism and strong ethical center.
 Even so, she is not out of her depth teasing others, as she does when alone with Chase, telling him that women can have hour-long orgasms (in response to Foreman telling her Chase is interested but shy); but, when Foreman enters, she acts completely deadpan.
-She is a deist, claiming "I believe in a higher order that's in control of what happens, but not in one anthropomorphic entity called 'God' that's concerned with the everyday workings of you and me", but expresses a feeling of respect for people with religious beliefs, unlike House, who openly and mercilessly taunts religious people.
+She is a deist, claiming "I believe in a higher order that's in control of what happens, but not in one anthropomorphic entity called 'God' that's concerned with the everyday workings of you and me", but expresses a feeling of respect for people with religious beliefs, unlike House, who openly taunts religious people.
 Joyce Millman of The New York Times has stated she plays "Jane Eyre to House's Edward Rochester."
 Millman stated that House's description of Cameron in "Love Hurts" (see box on the right) " cut to the core of Cameron's motivation and personality".
-Morrison has said that Cameron hates herself for being in love with House, "but she can't help but find him desirable".
-Cameron objects to House's reliance on deceiving their patients and has gone head-to-head with him several times on the issue.
-She has also been reluctant to deliver bad news to patients or their families.
+Morrison said that Cameron hates herself for being in love with House, "but she can't help but find him desirable".
+Cameron objects to House's reliance on deceiving their patients and goes head-to-head with him several times on the issue.
+She is also reluctant to deliver bad news to patients or their families.